egodevrjm/character-generator/README.md

 - Verify your ElevenLabs API key
 - Check your ElevenLabs credit balance
 - Ensure you're online
+- Try clicking the regenerate button for a new variation
+- The exact prompt format is crucial: `speaking in the style of <description> "<words>"`

 ### CORS Issues
 - Run from a local web server, not file://